ajshajib/astrocoffee/CONTRIBUTING.rst

     $ git checkout -b name-of-your-bugfix-or-feature

+ The branch names should be in 'bugfix/fix-a-bug' or 'feature/add-a-feature' format.
 Now you can make your changes locally.

 4. When you're done making changes, check that your changes pass style and unit tests, including testing other Python versions with tox::